Bug report #10790

 The file where imported via Openstreetmap import topology, not sure if error at import or error at export to spatialite

-#1 Updated by Andre Joost about 5 years ago
+#1 Updated by Andre Joost over 5 years ago

 - Target version set to Future Release - High Priority

 Confirmed here, with data recently added to the OSM database.
 The .osm file is correct, and when I look into the spatialite database with spatialite GUI, the id numbers are still correct there.

 The id field is set to type INTEGER, not sure if spatialite offers a different data type for long integer (which is necessary by now).

 #3 Updated by Andre Joost over 3 years ago